-Where can we find out more about your work?
+Where can I find out more about your work?

 If you can ever get to a show or exhibition, it’s really the best way to get a feel for what we do.
 We love to show our work to anyone who’s interested, whether or not you’re in a position to buy anything.
 And I’m playing with the idea of making a little video of us talking about our work.
 After all, it’s what wakes us up in the morning!